adgayle/aws-saa-study-guide/saa.md

 * CloudTrail events can be sent to CloudWatch
 * Data events are high volume and expensive to enable
 * Management events are management operations performed in the account
-* governance, compliance, operational auditin and risk auditing are keyword triggers
+* Governance, compliance, operational and risk auditing are keyword triggers

 ## Elastic Load Balancers (ELB)
 Load Balancers spread load across resources to provide services.
 The ELB does not terminate unhealthy instances just stops traffic going to it if configured and the health check fails
 * Cross zone load balancing allows you to distribute the workload across all instances evenly.
 When not enabled the workload is distributed evenly at the availability zone level
 * Cannot span regions
-* Supports SSL via ACM
+* Supports SSL via AWS Certificate Manager
 * Autoscaling groups are associated to the ELB by means of the target group
 * Request routing based on
     * Path